hdunl/AVLSpellCheck/explanations/AVLTree.md

-# AVLTree Class - In-Depth Explanation
+# spellchecker.AVLTree Class - In-Depth Explanation

 ## Introduction

-The `AVLTree` class is an implementation of the AVL Tree data structure, known for its self-balancing property.
+The `spellchecker.AVLTree` class is an implementation of the AVL Tree data structure, known for its self-balancing property.
 In this in-depth explanation, we'll delve deeper into the inner workings of this class, including rotations, heights, and balancing mechanisms.

 ## Class Structure